 Interactive basis risk lab

 The simulation below follows a spot price generated by geometric Brownian motion and derives the associated futures curve under a two-month maturity and a 4% risk-free rate (no dividends).
-Choose a preset basis scenario, lock the hedge at any day 0, then drag the day slider to see how the basis evolves and how much uncertainty remains in the final effective price.
+Because the futures contract is written on the same asset as the spot exposure, the basis converges to zero at expiration, so basis risk matters when the hedge is closed out before the delivery date.
+Choose a preset basis scenario, lock the hedge at any day, then drag the day slider to see how the basis evolves and how the basis on the close-out day determines the effective price.

 Tip